Installing From the Repository

 Debian, Mint, Ubuntu (apt)

-Besides, you can execute items 1 and 2 by downloading from the repository and installing a special DEB package.
+You can complete steps 1 and 2 by downloading and installing a dedicated DEB package at https://repo.drweb.com/drweb/drweb-repo11.1.deb.

 # apt-get update